MV Hondius cluster reported by WHO. WHO, May 12, 2026

 What is the MV Hondius?

 MV Hondius is a Dutch-flagged expedition vessel operated by Oceanwide Expeditions.
-It departed Ushuaia, Argentina on April 1, 2026 with 114 passengers and crew from 23 nationalities on an Antarctic and South Atlantic wildlife voyage.
+It departed Ushuaia, Argentina on April 1, 2026 on an Antarctic and South Atlantic wildlife voyage.
+WHO reported 147 passengers and crew onboard when the cluster was notified on May 2, with 34 people having previously disembarked.

 Which countries are monitoring hantavirus cases from the cruise ship?